 |Pregnancy Week (Select):|

-Thrush During Pregnancy – Vaginal Thrush Symptoms And Treatments
+Thrush During Pregnancy – 9 Vaginal Thrush Self Help Tips

-Thrush during pregnancy is unfortunately more common than when you’re not pregnant.
-Want to know how thrush can be safely prevented and treated?
-Looking for natural thrush treatments you can use in pregnancy?
-Find out why thrush is more common during pregnancy and how you can stop it in it’s tracks.
+Thrush is unfortunately more common when you’re pregnant, leaving many pregnant women wondering how to get rid of it as soon and as safely as possible.
+In this article you can find out how thrush can be safely prevented and treated, so if you’re looking for natural thrush treatments you can use in pregnancy, read on!
+You’ll also find out why thrush is more common during pregnancy – and how you can stop it in it’s tracks long term.

 What is Thrush and What Causes It?

 During pregnancy, the vagina becomes rich in a form of glucose named ‘glycogen’, which feeds the growth of Candida albicans.
 It’s believed the higher levels of glycogen occurs due to increased oestrogen levels and reduced acidity in the vagina.
 This is why a pregnant woman is ten times more likely to get thrush than normal – instead of being a nice cosy home for thrush, the vagina is now a five star hotel!
-Coupled with a poor diet if you’ve got terrible morning sickness or unhealthy cravings it can be an open door for thrush.
+Coupled with a poor diet (especially if you’ve got terrible morning sickness or unhealthy cravings) and any stress, it can be a door wide open for thrush.

 Other things which can kill good pro-biotic bacteria include: